 - Daviess County since 1985

 You also are invited to visit the 1889 Squirrel Cage Jail, located 2 blocks west of the Daviess County Courthouse in Gallatin, MO.
 This historic relic is registered on the National Register of Historic Places and serves as a visitors’ center — open daily during the summer season or groups by appointment (Trudi Burton, ph: 660.663.7342).
 The visitors’ center is a work in progress by members of the Daviess County Historical Society.
-Contact Dan Lockridge, Darryl Wilkinson, or Wayne Clevenger for more details.
+Contact Dan Lockridge or Darryl Wilkinson for more details.